ypriverol/github-paper/document/manuscript.md

-As already mentioned in the introduction, reproducibility of scientific claims should be enabled by providing the software, the datasets and the process leading to interpretable results that was used in a particular study.
-As much as possible, npublications should highlight that the code is freely available in, for example, GitHub, together with any other relevant outputs that may have been deposited.
+As already mentioned in the introduction, reproducibility of scientific claims should be enabled by providing the software, the datasets and the process leading to interpretable results that were used in a particular study.
+As much as possible, publications should highlight that the code is freely available in, for example, GitHub, together with any other relevant outputs that may have been deposited.
 In our experience, this openness substantially increases